 First and foremost, a quick list of things to never do, in case they're not obvious:

-• Never fire someone over text message, email, or any other kind of impersonal (non-face-to-face) communication.
+- Never fire someone over text message, email, or any other kind of impersonal (non-face-to-face) communication.
+I've seen this happen and it's awful.
 We owe it to our employee to give them the news in person, or at least over a video call (if, because of distance, that's the only option).
-And when we do this we dramatically reduce the likelihood of legal complications, too.
+Plus, doing it this way dramatically reduces the likelihood of legal complications, too because people feel heard and have a full opportunity to discuss it.

 That said, what should you do?